 With the Han Dynasty (206 B.C. to A.D.
 220), China expanded into Central Asia and sent armies into Mongolia.
 Trade along the Silk Road reached as far west as Rome.

 Chinese imperial fortunes rose and fell over the centuries, but even policy governed the treatment of minorities.
 Those who were lowland farmers were absorbed by the Han majority (named for the dynasty); others were taxed and their lands garrisoned.
 Some paid only nominal tribute and allegiance, while still others retreated into remote mountain strongholds.

 The Han majority was overrun by the Mongols under their khans (1260-1368) who didn’t adopt Chinese ways, and by the Manchu who, as the last dynasty (1644-1911), gradually adopted them.

 Comprehensive policies for minorities issued after the Communist revolution include limited regional autonomy, training programs, freedom to develop native languages, and cultural and economic assistance.
-Use of the symbol for a dog as part of written characters for ethnic names was abolished and the symbol for man substituted.
+The use of the symbol for a dog as part of written characters for ethnic names was abolished and the symbol for man was substituted.

 During the Great Leap Forward (1957-59) and the tumultuous Cultural Revolution (1966-69), the rights of minorities were restricted.
 Rebellions were suppressed in Tibet in 1959 and in Xinjiang (Sinkiang) in 1962.
 In recent years the rights of minorities have been reaffirmed and their development accelerated.
 They have also been exempted from the national birth-control campaign.